 The National Curriculum gives us a framework of what is to be taught and it is within this framework that we organise our own curriculum.
 We recognise the importance of English and Maths within the primary school, but also feel that children need a more rounded education.

-With this in mind we have adopted a creative approach which is topic based, and has been developed with children, parents and staff.
+With this in mind we have adopted a creative approach to the curriculum, and have been developing the curriculum with children, parents and staff.
 This encompasses all the foundation subjects as well as using English, Maths, science and ICT to enhance learning, exploring cultural links where ever possible.

 Where possible we explore cultural links within topics to develop children’s understanding of the diverse world around them.
 We are very proud of our community links and try to take part in, and promote, local celebrations and traditions.

-We provide a termly topic overview to parents to engage all of our parents in their childs learning and encourage them to support the class topics from home.
+We provide a termly topic overview to parents to engage all of our parents in their child's learning and encourage them to support the class topics from home.
+We also provide week ahead sheets.

 In addition to this we promote positive emotional health and help children to develop social and emotional skills through PSHE.